anan44/it-starts-with-clojure/materials/5-requests-for-data/5-partial-meetings.md

 Then that function we are passing to `fnil` with default 0.

 So essentially the function takes a number and then adds score of post to it.
-This is then the the function we use together with `update`.
+This is then the function we use together with `update`.
 All of this might seem overly complicated for now for, but it rather safe way to iterate and sum things together in comparison to traditional for and while loops.
 Furthermore,